Prerequisite – Mealy and Moore machines

 Step 3: Make Present State/Next State table –

-We’ll use D-Flip Flops for design purpose.
+We’ll use D-Flip Flops for design purposes.

 Step 4: Draw K-maps for Dx, Dy and output (Z) –